jdeath/maytag_dryer_homeassistant/README.md

 ```

 ### Usage
-You should have a sensor called sensor.sensor.maytag_dryer_"said"
+You should have a sensor called sensor.maytag_dryer_"said" (the said will be lowercase)

-Should be compatable with https://github.com/rianadon/timer-bar-card
+It is compatable with https://github.com/rianadon/timer-bar-card

 ```
 type: custom:timer-bar-card